-One of the most frequently asked questions we receive from overseas customers is whether or not you need to register for Self Assessment as a non-resident UK company owner and director.
-The short answer is that it depends on which types of income you receive from your limited company.
+One of the most common questions we hear from overseas customers is whether there’s a requirement to register for Self Assessment as a non-resident UK company owner and director.
+The short answer is that it depends on the type of income you receive from your limited company.

-In this guide, we explain when it is necessary to register for Self Assessment as a non-resident UK company owner and director.
-We also provide an overview of the registration process and explain how to send a Self Assessment tax return to HM Revenue and Customs (HMRC) – the UK tax authority.
+In this guide, we explain when it may be necessary to register for Self Assessment as a non-resident UK company director and shareholder.
+We also outline the registration process and explain how to send a Self Assessment tax return to HM Revenue and Customs (HMRC)—the UK tax authority.

-This guide is for information purposes only.
-We cannot stress enough how important it is to seek professional advice from an accountant or tax advisor who has experience dealing with non-UK resident tax issues.
-The rules are complex and it is easy to get it wrong.
+This post is for information purposes only.
+We recommend seeking professional advice from an accountant or tax advisor who has experience dealing with non-UK resident tax affairs.
+The rules are incredibly complex, so it’s easy to get things wrong.

 Self Assessment for non-UK resident directors and shareholders